Set up a Production-Ready Droplet

 • Monitoring is a metrics visualization service that adds additional graphs to the control panel (like CPU load, RAM usage, and disk usage) and the ability to set up alert policies.
 It’s free and enabling it from the start avoids manual setup and lets you understand your resource usage to make more informed decisions on when and how to scale.

-• Backups are automatic, system-level disk images of Droplets taken weekly.
+• Backups are automatic, system-level disk images of Droplets taken weekly or daily.
 Backups give you a way to revert a Droplet to an older state or recreate Droplets, protecting you against data loss.
 They add 20% to the monthly cost of the Droplet.

 Our setup also uses user data, which is data that CloudInit consumes during the Droplet’s first boot to perform tasks or run scripts.
 The user data script in this tutorial implements two security measures: